Chinese Filipinos: Society

 The Chinese Filipino are mostly business owners and their life centers mostly in the family business.
 These mostly small or medium enterprises play a significant role in the Philippine economy.
 A handful of these entrepreneurs run large companies and are respected as some of the most prominent business tycoons in the Philippines.

 Chinese Filipinos attribute their success in business to frugality and hard work, Confucian values and their traditional Chinese customs and traditions.
 They are very business-minded and entrepreneurship is highly valued and encouraged among the young.
 Most Chinese Filipinos are urban dwellers.
 An estimated 50% of the Chinese Filipino live within Metro Manila, with the rest in the other major cities of the Philippines.
 In contrast with the Chinese mestizos, few Chinese are plantation owners.
-This is partly because until recently when the Chinese Filipino became Filipino citizens, the law prohibited the non-citizens, which most Chinese were, from owning land.
+This was partly because, until recently, when the Chinese Filipino became Filipino citizens, the law prohibited non-citizens – which most Chinese were – from owning land.